mason-macdougall/lcquickfit/README.md

 Note: Currently only works for TOI targets - soon to be generalized

 ## Installing dependencies
-- Create new environment and install dependencies by running the following in the top level of this repo:
+Create new environment and install dependencies by running the following at the top level of this repo:
 - *\$ conda env create -f environment.yml*
 - *\$ conda activate lcquickfit_env*